mozilla/grcov/README.md

       bash <(curl -s https://codecov.io/bash) -f lcov.info;
 ```

+### Auto-formatting

+This project is using pre-commit.
+Please run `pre-commit install` to install the git pre-commit hooks on your clone.
+Instructions on how to install pre-commit can be found [here](https://pre-commit.com/#install).

+Every time you will try to commit, pre-commit will run checks on your files to make sure they follow our style standards and they aren't affected by some simple issues.
+If the checks fail, pre-commit won't let you commit.

 ## Build & Test

 In order to build, either LLVM 7 or LLVM 8 libraries and headers are required.
 If one of these versions is sucessfully installed, build with: